YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 </details>

 ## User guide
 In TensorLet, all third order tensors are objects of the Tensor3D template class.
+You can refer to Class list for more details.

 <details>
 <summary> CANDECOMP/PARAFAC decomposition </summary>